 RUFA offers a large set of training proposals which include some of the most exciting and high-demand areas of study.
 Guided and advised by the Heads of the Department for Visual Art and the Department for Design and Applied Arts /New Technologies for the Arts, students at RUFA can choose their future professional career from among seven different Bachelor of Arts degree programmes:

-Painting / Sculpture / Set Design / Graphic Design / Design / Cinema / Photography.
+Painting / Sculpture / Set Design / Graphic Design / Comics and Illustration / Design / Cinema / Photography.

 And from nine Master of Arts degree programmes: :

-Multimedia Arts and Design / Visual and Innovation Design / Computer Animation and Special Effects / Film Arts / Set Design / Sculpture / Painting / Graphic Arts / Decoration.
+Multimedia Arts and Design / Visual and Innovation Design / Computer Animation and Visual Effects / Film Arts / Set Design / Sculpture / Painting / Graphic Arts

 For seniors and all students requiring further specialized training, RUFA also offers several short courses, Masters and advanced training courses.